-I did a wedding recently, and as we clung to what shelter we could to sign the paperwork as the rain fell around us, the Bridesmaid said ‘there’s a few things to sign, they don’t show that part in the movies’.
+I did a wedding recently, and as we clung to what shelter we could to sign the paperwork as the rain fell around us, the Bridesmaid said ‘there are a few things to sign, they don’t show that part in the movies’.

 No, they don’t.
 But it got me thinking, and I hear it a lot, most people have very little, if any, idea of what to plan and consider for the Ceremony.
-They think about the reception and how to get to the Ceremony but not what to include AT the Ceremony.
+They plan for the reception and by what mode of transport they’ll get TO the Ceremony in, but not what to include AT the Ceremony.

-While I do give examples and help you along the way, I thought I’d jot down a few points to consider to ensure the Ceremony suits you as a couple…it’s your day, have it your way.
-So this is part one (of 3), now let’s begin…
+While I do give examples and help you along the way, I thought I’d jot down a few points to consider to ensure the Ceremony suits you as a couple – it’s your day, have it your way.

 Location, location, location

 Where to say ‘I do’, while most people have a pretty good idea where they want to have the Ceremony by the time we meet, many often change.